 What should you serve with hamburger sliders

 There’s nothing better than creamy Macaroni & Cheese to go with the spicy barbecue sauce.
 Oven roasted Crispy New Potatoes and Onions are also a favorite.
-Or pair it with a Fruit Salad with Lime Dressing to offset the spicy bbq sauce.
+In a hurry, make some grilled potato wedges.
+Or pair them with a Fruit Salad with Lime Dressing to offset the spicy bbq sauce.
 If you need even more ideas on what to serve with sliders, I’ve compiled some of my favorites.